stain/mailer/README.md

 The name is important, as it will be used in the `To` header.

+It is good practice to use say `test-addresses.txt` with only yourself as recipient, to verify that the email looks as intended.

 ### Serial numbers

-If your email message file contains the string ``--counter--``, it will be replaced with the counter returned when running the script.
+If your email message file contains the string ``--counter--``, it will be replaced with a counter, as returned when running the script.
 This is a hexadecimal number starting from 01, e.g. 01, 02, ..., 09, 0a, 0b, 0c, 0d, 0e, 0f, 10, 11, etc.